 “See Something, Say Something” is a familiar national campaign to raise awareness of the indicators of terrorism and terrorism-related crime, as well as the importance of reporting suspicious activity to state and local law enforcement.
 Many businesses across a variety of sectors have adopted the campaign, modified it to fit their environment and culture, and stressed the “See Something, Say Something” message at work to their employees.

 Think of it this way: Your dedicated in-house security personnel represent less than 3 percent of your entire workforce.
 But if you can empower the other 97 percent at some level to act as eyes and ears, you gain a virtual army of preventers.

-The successful adoption of a “See Something, Say Something” campaign in the workplace can promote safety and security, raise awareness and empower the workforce.
+The successful adoption of a “See Something, Say Something” campaign in the workplace can promote workplace safety and security talk, raise awareness and empower the workforce.
 But in order to be effective, it must be tailored specifically to the workforce and defined in clear terms so everyone can understand it and use it effectively.

 Going Beyond What the Eyes Can See

 Everyday employees – the custodian, the mid-level accountant, the early arriving administrative assistant, the parking attendant in the deck, and, yes, even the intern down the hall – often know more about their workplace environment and the people in it than anyone else.
 These groups are often the first to become aware of changes in behavior, pattern and predilection.
 Unreported or unheeded co-worker insights have often been the belated footnote in the tragic aftermath of a workplace violence incident.